 BY Willem le Roux , Pieter Colyn AND Tyla Foster

-South Africa: is there an obligation on employers to report and investigate incidents of occupational-acquired COVID-19 in the mining industry?
+South African Mining Industry: is there an obligation on employers to report and investigate incidents of occupational-acquired Covid-19?

 When does the obligation to conduct an investigation arise?

 In terms of the MHSA and the regulations binding thereunder, the employer (being the holder of the exploration or mining right or permit) has several duties and obligations regarding operations at its mine(s).
 In particular, the employer is required to implement reasonably practicable measures, aimed at the prevention of accidents, serious illnesses and health-threatening occurrences and to further improve health and safety at its mine(s).
 Upon the occurrence of a reportable accident, serious illness or health-threatening occurrence, the employer is obligated to conduct an investigation in terms of section 11(5) of the MHSA.